rewindio/aws-connect/README.md

 2. Establish an interactive shell session with a specfic instance tagged with a Name of my-app in the us-east-2 region using the AWS CLI profile

-`aws-connect -a ssh -n my-app -r us-east-2 -p staging -i`
+`aws-connect -a ssh -n my-app -r us-east-2 -p staging -s`

 In this case, a list of instance IDs will be provided and one can be chosen to connect to